warrior1724/wfirma-ruby/README.md

 Copyright
 ===========
 Copyright (c) 2014 Ernest Bursa.
 See LICENSE.txt for further details.

 Note
 ===========

-This project is maintained by 3rd party (not wFirma.pl)
+This project is maintained by 3rd part.